 Dear Fellow Food Lover,

-Given the uniqueness of our business, we're often asked why and how I started Modernist Pantry.
+Given the uniqueness of our business, we're often asked why and how we started Modernist Pantry.

 I soon found out that I couldn’t just go to my neighborhood Whole Foods and pick up what I needed.
-At the time there were only a few online vendors who carried these very special ingredients, and they were selling them only in warehouse-club-sized quantities.
+At the time there were only a few online vendors who carried these very special ingredients, which they were only selling in warehouse-club-sized quantities.

 This presented two problems.

 While I was initially disappointed, I also had a hunch that I wasn’t the only home cook interested in this type of kitchen experimentation.
-I knew there must be others like me looking to play around with these ingredients and techniques without breaking the bank or sacrificing their entire kitchen to do so.
+I felt there must be others looking to play around with these ingredients and techniques without breaking the bank or sacrificing their entire kitchen to do so.

-I quickly put up a website to test my theory, and thus the idea for Modernist Pantry was born.
-My thought was to offer these specialty ingredients in quantities small enough to fit the needs of home enthusiasts like me.
-My hunch appeared to be spot on, and the response surpassed my wildest expectations.
+I quickly put up a website to test the idea, and thus Modernist Pantry was born.
+The initial plan was to offer these specialty ingredients in quantities small enough to fit the needs of home enthusiasts like me.
+The response surpassed my wildest expectations.
 Almost immediately—and with no advertising or promotion—other food geeks found the site and wanted to buy stuff.

 Around the same time, Janie and I got the news that we were expecting a daughter.
 We decided to move out of the big city for a different quality of life back in New England, where I grew up.

-We leased a 6500-square-foot commercial space in nearby Portsmouth, New Hampshire, and moved everything there.
-Janie also quit her outside consulting gig and joined the business full-time to run our operations.
+We leased a 6500-square-foot space in nearby Portsmouth, New Hampshire, and moved everything there.
+Janie also quit her outside consulting gig and joined the business full-time to run operations.

 Since then we have continued to grow at a breakneck pace.
-We employ seven full-time employees and numerous part-time workers and consultants.
-Our catalog has grown from a dozen products to over 400 unique tools and ingredients.
+Our catalog has grown from a dozen products to over 600 unique tools and ingredients.
 We serve a large base of restaurants, caterers, and culinary schools.
 In fact, most of the top chefs in the country and many around the world count on us to supply ingredients that they can’t find anywhere else.
-We have partnered with innovators like The Cooking Lab (publishers of Modernist Cuisine), ChefSteps, and the Research Chefs Association to advance modern cooking techniques.
+We have partnered with innovators like The Cooking Lab (publishers of Modernist Cuisine), ChefSteps, and Booker and Dax to advance modern cooking techniques.
 We’ve also used our knowledge and experience on the cutting edge of culinary technology to launch successful brands dedicated to plant-based ethical eaters and gluten-free consumers.

-For our next exciting chapter, we’ve recently purchased property in southern Maine, where we are building a state-of-the-art “green” manufacturing facility.
+For our next exciting chapter, we’ve built a state-of-the-art manufacturing and distribution facility back in our home town of Eliot, ME.
 From this new base of operations, we plan to continue to develop new products that will allow home cooks and professionals alike to perform culinary magic and create memorable eating experiences.

 P.S.
-If you are ever in the Seacoast Region of New Hampshire and Southern Maine, feel free to stop by to pick up your order in person or just say hi.
+If you are ever in the Seacoast Region of New Hampshire and Southern Maine, please call in and stop by to pick up your order in person or just say hi.